arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 Many thanks to Joy for her work developing this excellent content!

-Our webinar today will **not** cover all of the topics in the module, as we simply won't have time, so I suggest you check it out after our session.
+Our webinar today many not cover all of the topics in the module, as we simply many not have time, so I suggest you check it out after our session.

 <h3><strong><u>CLICK</u></strong></h3>